Distinguished Contribution in a Discipline

 - Four letters of support from peers in a position to evaluate the nominee's work.
 At least two of the four letters of support must come from outside of GVSU, and all should be mailed directly to the chair of the nominee's department as listed on the letter of support.
 The Research and Development Committee recognizes that there is a significant diversity of disciplines and recognized scholarly activities.
 To ensure that nominations from all disciplines are given a fair evaluation for the Distinguished Contribution in a Discipline Award, letters of nomination should address key categories and concepts for assessment of scholarly activity and research, as recognized within the candidate's discipline.

-- Other supplementary materials may be submitted but are not required
+- Other supplementary materials may be submitted as part of the PDF but are not required

 To download a Declaration Page please CLICK HERE